aalipoure34/Lab-1-Repo/index.md

 - [ ] C#

 # Goals

+But enough talk about programming and code and let's talk more about my own personal goals.

 I'm mostly looking to expand my own knowledge this year and become more prepared for the job industry ahead while also staying as healthy as possible.
 Specifically, I narrow down my goals to these in order of priority: